antislava/nix-deps/README.md

 ### Intermediary files

-Intermediary files `git.json` and `github.stem.json` are currently kept (specifically using `.SECONDARY` flags in `nix-deps.male` - automatically deleted by `make` otherwise) for now for introspection in case something doesn't work.
+Intermediary files `git.json` and `github.stem.json` are currently kept (specifically using `.SECONDARY` flags in `nix-deps.mk` - automatically deleted by `make` otherwise) for now for introspection in case something doesn't work.